Zlatko Lagumdžija: Wartime political career

-Lagumdžija began his political career during the Bosnian War as deputy prime minister, advising then-president Alija Izetbegović.
+Lagumdžija began his political career during the Bosnian War as deputy prime minister, and was also an adviser to then-president of the presidency Alija Izetbegović.

-In one particular case he advised him not to sign the Vance–Owen Peace Plan: "Mr Izetbegović was not endorsing it, but thinking out loud and saying perhaps the plan would not be so bad, that we could live with it.
+In one particular case, Lagumdžija advised Izetbegović not to sign the Vance–Owen Peace Plan: "Mr Izetbegović was not endorsing it, but thinking out loud and saying perhaps the plan would not be so bad, that we could live with it.
 And some of us told him, 'Anyone who signs this plan will be dead, and not just politically…'" he told a New York Times reporter in February 1993.

 Izetbegović signed the peace plan in March 1993.
 In May 1992, Lagumdžija was with Izetbegović, Izetbegović’s daughter Sabina and his bodyguard, returning from the Lisbon negotiations, when they were surrounded at the Sarajevo International Airport by the Yugoslav People's Army, kidnapped and driven in a convoy to Lukavica, in Serb-held territory.

 In April 1993, Lagumdžija met with a group of citizens from Srebrenica who had journeyed through the Serb lines to Sarajevo.
 They informed him of the desperate situation of Srebrenica and the eastern Bosnian enclaves.
 In an effort to highlight the plight of Srebrenica, Lagumdžija suspended humanitarian aid donations for Sarajevo until aid was delivered to the eastern enclaves.
 A month later, United Nations (UN) Commander Philippe Morillon visited Srebrenica and declared the citizens under the protection of the UN.